Kentucky vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 13, 2021

 - This year, the Wildcats rack up 6.9 fewer points per game (28.7) than the Commodores give up (35.6).

-- Kentucky is 2-1 against the spread and 2-1 overall this season when the team puts up more than 35.6 points.
+- Kentucky is 2-1 against the spread and 2-1 overall in games when it scores more than 35.6 points.

-- In games that Kentucky totals over 463.7 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Kentucky piles up over 463.7 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Wildcats have turned the ball over three more times (16 total) than the Commodores have forced a turnover (13) this season.
+- This year, the Wildcats have turned the ball over 16 times, three more than the Commodores' takeaways (13).

 - Find the latest spread and moneyline odds for Kentucky at SISportsbook.